barnumc/RustLinuxOxideSetup/README.md

-### RustLinuxOxideSetup

-# Plans: Update guide to use CentOS 7 or Ubuntu 12.04+ (LTS only) or Arch Linux
+NOTE: You will need to open UDP for port 28015 as Rust uses UDP for game communication.

-### Setup guide for Rust Server on Linux with the Oxide plugin
+Setup guide for Rust Server on Linux with the Oxide plugin

-## As user 'root', install a few dependencies and set up a normal user account (we'll call it 'rust'):
+As user 'root', install a few dependencies and set up a normal user account (we'll call it 'rust'):

   ```
 yum install glibc.i686 libstdc++.i686 glibc libstdc++ expect screen
 useradd rust
   ```

-## NOTE: In order to use screen as user 'rust', ssh to rust@127.0.0.1 (localhost).
+NOTE: In order to use screen as user 'rust', ssh to rust@127.0.0.1 (localhost).
 You can set keys up to speed this up.
 If you try using 'su' or 'sudo' to change to the 'rust' user, the startup script will not function properly.
 Simply run 'ssh-keygen' as user 'root' to generate a fresh key, then copy the key into the 'rust' user at ~/.ssh/authorized_keys

-## As user 'root':
+As user 'root':

   ```
 ssh-keygen